TallDave67/thread-tester-engine/README.md

 ## Description

-This UI works in conjunction with thread-tester-ui.
+This Engine works in conjunction with thread-tester-ui.
 Make sure these two repos are in brother folders on your local machine.